School of Education

 The School of Education at Webster University provides its students with the knowledge, experiences, and practical tools that enable them to guide both themselves and others toward lifelong learning.
-The School of Education is a community of teacher-scholars who apply critical reflections and creative energies to enhance learning in schools and other educational settings.
+The School is a community of teacher-scholars who apply critical reflection and creative energies to enhance learning in schools and other educational settings.
 The faculty strives to do this by modeling effective teaching practices based on sound theory and research.
 The personalized approaches make for a challenging, yet supportive environment that permits the risk-taking necessary for learning and growth.
 The School encourages its faculty and students to work actively toward this end, keeping in mind that the actions must be rooted in visionary yet realistic thinking.
 This thought and action process underscores the development of an inner-directed self-understanding, an outer-directed global perspective, and an appreciation of human diversity that arises from both.

 "...We all must work to make this world worthy of its children."
 (Casals, 1970)

-Developing a world of learners through knowledge, leadership, and lifelong learning.
+Developing a world of learners through knowledge, leadership, and life-long learning.

 This graphic represents the conceptual schema of the School of Education.
+The outer

 1. Education candidates will demonstrate knowledge of the subject matter, knowledge of the learner, and knowledge of pedagogy based on inquiry and scholarship.